-- Folding or unfolding the ski-tow tower is a two person task. - Before each use of the folding ski-tow tower, make sure all four lock-down bolts are tightened firmly. - Read all warning labels on the ski-tow tower.
+- Folding or unfolding the ski-tow tower is a two person task. - BEFORE each use of the folding ski-tow tower, make sure both lock-down bolts are tightened firmly. - Read ALL warning labels on the ski-tow tower.

 To fold the ski-tow tower into the storage position: